NCICCGPO/gdan-tmp-models/README.md

 tar -xvf <file.tar.gz>
 ```

+SK Grid, AKLIMATE, and subSCOPE do not need manual model data download.

 # 3. Run Machine Learning Models to Predict Cancer Subtypes
 Simple command to call one of the five methods.
 This will predict the molecular subtype for each sample `bash RUN_MODEL.sh <arguments>`